eloj/radix-sorting/README.md

 from `size_t` to `uint32_t` improved performance when sorting N<100 items by ~33%.
 This effect fades out as the input size grows in proportion to the histograms.

-It may be possible to efficiently do the histogramming for the _next pass_ within the sort loop of the _current pass_, reducing the memory footprint to two histogram buffers in the unrolled form.
+It's possible to do the histogramming for the _next pass_ within the sort loop of the _current pass_, reducing the memory footprint to two histogram buffers in the unrolled form.

-That said, it's hard to imagine a scenario where this would be a win on a typical "big CPU" system where memory and cache is plentiful and prefetching efficient.
+EASTL, while having a conventional outer sorting loop, uses this fusing approach anyway, [noting that it](https://github.com/electronicarts/EASTL/blob/e757b44f712902a78fe22886842eaba25e0a7797/include/EASTL/sort.h#L1644) "_avoids memory traffic / cache pressure of reading keys in a separate operation_".

 ### <a name="radix-width"></a> Wider or narrower radix